21 Gross Smells You Can Neutralize Using Items in Your Pantry

 To rid your dishwasher of that musty and dank smell, throw one cup of baking soda in the bottom of the washer and run it on the rinse cycle.
 Should the smell persist, sprinkle a few more tablespoons in the bottom to sit in between loads, but don’t feel the need to rinse the washer again before the next load.
 Prevent weird smells from accumulating in the first place by adding half a cup of lemon juice to the detergent receptacle each time you use the machine.

 Stop smelly sneakers from stinking up your whole house by crumbling a couple of dried sage leaves like these inside each shoe just before you put them on.
 Sage carries a light fragrance while killing bacteria, and you can just shake the flakes out each night and replace them the next day.
-Try these other home remedies for foot odor.

 Kitchen smoke or cooking odors

 Did last night’s dinner leave an unexpected reek in your kitchen?
 Wet a washcloth with vinegar and wave it around the room to neutralize any smell.
 Another method is to slice two lemons and place them on a baking sheet, then preheat your oven at 225°F and bake for 60 to 90 minutes.
 Once time is up, leave your oven door open and let this natural air freshener work wonders.